marks530/ms3_project/README.md

 * Engineer Name - as the main user and gaining the greatest benefit
 * Machine Type - Machine Type or equipment type, a single customer may have many differect types
 * Fault Description - allows the engineer to enter details of the problem
+* Action Taken - space to allow the service engineer give detailed information on actions taken to solve the problem
+* Parts Used - very important for stock control and costs

 The structure of the site is as follows

-* As the main page the servicereports page shows all the service calls for all engineers
+* s the main page the servicereports.html page shows all the service calls for all engineers
+* The add_record.html page is where the engineers enters all the required iAnformation on the service call
-* The add_record all
+* The add_user.html page

 ## Design Choice